-August 25, 2016
+September 15, 2016

-Dear Chairman Cole and Members of the Watershed Review Board:
+Dear Chairman Crawford and Members of the Chatham County Board of Commissioners:

-In recent years, Chatham County has completed a number of important plans, and has begun updating its Land Conservation and Development Plan, adopted in 2001.
-The County Watershed Protection Ordinance poses a barrier to implementing a key element of these recent plans: a targeted, planned employment center, the Moncure Megasite.
-This Megasite is located in a small, WSIV Protected Area for the Cape Fear River and is limited to 36% impervious area with no higher intensity option for development.
+In recent years, Chatham County has completed a number of important plans, and has begun updating its Land Conservation and Development Plan adopted in 2001.
+As a part of these plans, the current County Watershed Protection Ordinance would prohibit the implementation of a key element of these recent plans: a targeted, planned employment center, the Moncure Megasite.
+This Megasite is located in a small, WSIV Protected Area (PA) for the Cape Fear River and is limited to 36% impervious area with no higher density option for development.
+This current classification does not allow enough impervious area at the Moncure Megasite to host a major manufacturing facility.

-Moncure Holdings, LLC owns 2,272 acres targeted for the Moncure Megasite.
-The property is suited for more intense development than allowed by the Watershed Protection Ordinance for reasons of supporting existing economic development plans; compatibility with existing and surrounding area land use; environmental characteristics of the site; and area transportation networks.

-Enclosed is a requested text change to the Watershed Protection Ordinance intended to support development of the planned, targeted Moncure Megasite in the portion of the WSIV PA draining to the state designated Cape Fear WSIV PA.
-The requested amendment would allow up to ten percent of this PA to develop up to seventy percent impervious area, called a special non-residential intensity allocation (SNIA).
-The SNIA requested herein for the Cape Fear WSIV Protected Area is allowed as an option by the State in its Watershed Supply Watershed Protection Regulations, and is allowed by the County in three of its watershed classifications that are intended to be more protective than or equally protective as the WSIV Protected Areas.
-The text change also provides conditions for SNIA approval, including consistency with plans for the Moncure Megasite and stormwater management requirements.
-Without the 10%/70% provision, Moncure Holdings LLC cannot move forward in certifying its site with the State as "shovel ready" or ready for development within one year.
-In terms of Watershed Protection, Moncure Holdings sees this as an opportunity to improve some existing conditions on site and develop a major employment center in an environmentally responsible manner.
-Moncure Holdings will
+Moncure Holdings, LLC owns 2,632 acres targeted for the Moncure Megasite.
+Simply stated, enclosed is a requested text change to the Watershed Protection Ordinance intended to support development of the planned, targeted Moncure Megasite in the portion of the WSIV PA draining to the state designated Cape Fear WSIV PA.
+The requested amendment would allow up to 10% of this PA to develop up to 70% impervious area, thus, allowing a major manufacturing facility to be located at the Moncure Megasite.
+The text change also provides conditions for approval, including consistency with plans for the Moncure Megasite and stormwater management requirements.

-• Clean up the existing contaminated site of the Performance Fiber Industry and turn it into a brownfield site suitable for development.
+Without the 10%/70% provision, Moncure Holdings, LLC cannot be designated as a megasite or be deemed "shovel ready" as a designated certified site by the N. C. Department of Commerce.
+In terms of watershed protection, Moncure Holdings advocates that this change is an opportunity to improve some existing conditions on site and develop a major employment center in an environmentally responsible manner.

+Moncure Holdings will:

+• Continue to invest the necessary funds to complete a Brownfield Agreement with North Carolina Department of Environmental Quality for clean-up of contamination on the Performance Fiber's site.
+This currently contaminated site is located in this watershed protected area and would be returned to productive use for Chatham County under this Agreement.

-- Upgrade the existing 244,000 gallon per day wastewater discharge into the Haw River watershed. - Meet requirements of the County's robust stormwater ordinance including provide high quality stormwater treatment - Provide 100 foot buffers along perennial streams, 50 foot buffers along intermittent streams and around wetlands, and 30 foot buffers along ephemeral streams, as applicable. - Protect the floodplain areas. - Cluster the employment in such a way as to preserve farmland and rural area in other watershed area of the County and with existing compatible land uses.
+- Upgrade the existing 244,000 gallon per day wastewater discharge into the Haw River watershed, and provide sewer service to the area through a neighboring jurisdiction. - Potentially help remove existing wastewater spray irrigation sites used by manufacturing facilities nearby. - Meet requirements of the County's robust stormwater ordinance including provide high quality stormwater treatment. - Provide 100 foot buffers along perennial streams, 50 foot buffers along intermittent streams and around wetlands, and 30 foot buffers along ephemeral streams, as applicable. - Protect the floodplain areas. - Cluster the employment in such a way as to preserve farmland and rural area in other watershed area of the County and with existing compatible land uses.